-When calculating aAnnual income for a household at initial eligibility screening and admission to the program, HHA will collect and, verify, is calculated using current/anticipated income-at admission. and recertification.

-Current/anticipated income is the income to be received from a source outside the family during the 12 month period following admission or reexamination effective date, or as defined by HUD.
-Generally, aAnticipated income is calculated by annualizing the income in the last two months of the retrospective period.
+When calculating annual income for a household at initial eligibility screening and admission to the program, HHA will collect and verify current/anticipated income.
+Generally, anticipated income is calculated by annualizing the income in the last two months of the retrospective period.